summerginger/DataSweeper_Project/README.md

 ## 4. Question the team wants to answer with the data

-Based on the dataset, what are the standard requirements for an individual to be approved for a credit card?
+1. Based on the dataset, what are the standard requirements for an individual to be approved for a credit card?

+2. Can the model minimize the following risks?

+- Loss from not approving the good applicant
+- Loss resulting from approving a non-credit worthy candidate

 ## 5. Analysis Phase